Oliver Clark (rugby league): Background

 Clark was born in Sydney, New South Wales, Australia.

 He played his junior rugby league for Quakers Hill Destroyers.

 Playing career

+Between 2015 and 2018, Clark played for Penrith in the NSW Cup.
 In round 9 of the 2019 NRL season, Clark made his NRL debut for the Wests Tigers against the Penrith Panthers at Suncorp Stadium in a 30–4 victory.

 On 28 September 2020, Clark was one of eight players who were released by the Wests Tigers.